MetaProvide/hwdb-hejbit-decentralised-backup/trunk/readme.txt

 * /wp-json/HDB/saves to retrieve the number of active backups and their name, as well as the next backup
 * /wp-json/HDB/param to retrieve the backup frequency, the day, the time and the number to keep

+= Uninstalling the Plugin =

-Disable the plugin: delete the schedules
+* Disable the plugin: delete the schedules

-Delete the plugin : remove tables and options
+* Delete the plugin : remove tables and options

 == Data Handling ==